learn-academy-2022-foxtrot/week-2-assessment-acamberos1/interview-questions.md

 6. STRETCH: What is hoisting in JavaScript?

-Your answer:
+Your answer: making js move the declaration be read as if it moved to the top

-Researched answer:
+Researched answer:avaScript Hoisting is the process where the ide interpreter appears to move the declaration of functions, variables or classes to the top of their code, before launching of the code.

 ## Looking Ahead: Terms for Next Week

 Research and define the following terms to the best of your ability.

-1. User stories:
+1. User stories: prompts that tell the coder what function to add to their code from the user's point of view

-2. Spread operator:
+2. Spread operator: operators in java script that are used to make copies of objects in js

-3. React:
+3. React: java script library that is used to make user interfaces for front end devloping

-4. React props:
+4. React props: components in java used to communicate data and behaviors between objects and parts

 5. DOM events: